OwlPlatform/java-owl-sensor/README.md

   Downloads")

 Optionally, you can provide a binding for the SLF4J facade.
-If you don't want any logging, you can use [SLF4J NOP] v1.6.6, or see the [SLF4J website](http://www.slf4j.org "Simple Logging Facade for Java") for more options.
+If you don't want any logging, you can use the No-Op binding, or see the [SLF4J website](http://www.slf4j.org "Simple Logging Facade for Java") for more options.
+The most common bindings are all available in the same download archive.

 ## Compiling ##
 This library should be compiled using the Apache Maven project management